Best WiFi Extender: our pick of the best internet range extenders

 Lower speeds

-Note though that, despite extending your Wi-Fi's reach the most of the examples on this list, speeds only reach about 800 megabits/s over 2.4GHz and 1,733 megabits/s over 5GHz.
-But the company promises this is more than enough to enjoy better 4K streaming and intense gaming.
+Note, though, that, despite extending your Wi-Fi's reach the most out of the examples on this list, speeds only reach about 800 megabits/s over 2.4GHz and 1,733 megabits/s over 5GHz.
+However, the company promises this is more than enough to enjoy better 4K streaming and intense gaming.

-There's also something called 'beamforming technology' that offers targeted Wi-FI signals to individual devices that need a connection.
-You can also connect your tech via ethernet cable for more reliable speeds.
+Something called 'beamforming technology' also offers targeted Wi-Fi signals to individual devices that need a connection, and you can connect your tech via ethernet cable for more reliable speeds.

 NETGEAR Orbi Voice AC2200 Tri-Band Wi-Fi Range Extender